-Gold is said to be 100% pure when it comprises of 24 karats.
-Gold jewellery is usually not made from pure gold, as it is too soft and can bend easily.
-To make it harder and more suitable for making jewellery, it is mixed with other metals, such as zinc, copper, silver, etc. Our online gold purity calculator will offer quick answers to your calculation and conversion needs.
+Gold is said to be 100% pure when it comprises 24 karats.
+Gold jewellery is usually made from something other than pure gold, as it is too soft and can bend easily.
+To make it harder and more suitable for making jewellery, it is mixed with other metals, such as zinc, copper, silver, etc. Our online gold purity calculator will answer your calculation and conversion needs quickly.
 With this calculator, you can calculate the percentage of pure gold by entering the karat value visible on your gold jewellery piece.
-Use the calculator to enter any Karat value from 1 to 24 and get it quickly converted into percentage of pure gold.
+Use the calculator to enter any Karat value from 1 to 24 and convert it into a percentage of pure gold.

-To know more about how the actual amount of pure gold in your jewellery is calculated, firstly you need to know its weight and karat.
+To know more about how the amount of pure gold in your jewellery is calculated, firstly, you need to know its weight and karat.

-Determine the karat of your gold jewellery by looking at its karat marks that are usually stamped in places that are not readily visible, like the inner side of a ring or a bangle.
+Determine the karat of your gold jewellery by looking at its karat marks, which are usually stamped in places that are not readily visible, like the inner side of a ring or a bangle.
 And Karats are denoted by the sign K or Kt.
-The standard karat numbers you will see are 10K, 14K, 18K, 20K, and 22K.
+You will see the standard karat numbers 10K, 14K, 18K, 20K, and 22K.

 Another way some jewellers mark their gold jewellery is by using parts-per-thousand numbers instead of karats.
 This parts-per-thousand value can be converted to a percentage by dividing by 10.
-For instance, the parts-per-thousand mark 585 means that the jewellery contains 58.5% of pure gold.
-To convert parts per thousand value into karats, you just need to divide it by 1000 and multiply by 24.
-For example, when we convert the mark value 585 by the process mentioned above, we get the final value as 14.04, which is actually equal to 14 karats.
+For instance, the parts-per-thousand mark 585 means that the jewellery contains 58.5% pure gold.
+To convert parts per thousand value into karats, you need to divide it by 1000 and multiply by 24.
+For example, when we convert the mark value 585 by the process mentioned above, we get the final value of 14.04, equal to 14 karats.

-Once you know the karats of your gold jewellery, it's best to convert them to a percentage in order to figure out what part of the gold alloy you have is actually pure gold.
+Once you know the karats of your gold jewellery, it's best to convert them to a percentage to figure out what part of your gold alloy is pure gold.